 What should I do?”

-So, I asked him to demonstrate how he practiced string skipping at home.
+So, I asked him to demonstrate how he practiced increasing his string skipping speed at home.

 And right away, I noticed 2 issue that keep most people from increasing their string skipping speed.

 The first issue was simple:

 He was not watching his hand to see his guitar picking motion.